manumerous/galliker.tech/index.md

 ### „If knowledge can create problems, it is not through ignorance that we can solve them.“ - Isaac Asimov

-Through actively shaping and increasing the accesibility of technology I aim to provide society with powerful tools to contribute to the betterment of mankind.
-In particular, I find the prospect of intelligent robotic systems interacting with dynamic, uncontrolled and unstructured real-world environments captivating.
+Through actively shaping technology I aim to provide society with powerful tools to contribute to the betterment of mankind.
+At the moment, I’m particularly excited about enabling cyber-physical systems to interact with dynamic, uncontrolled and unstructured environments in an intelligent way.
+At the moment, I’m particularly excited about

 ---

-In that sense I hope that this website provides you with inspiration and me with new connections with like-minded people!
+I hope that this website provides you with inspiration and me with new connections with like-minded people!
+Please feel free to reach me over email if these are similarly of interest to you!
 <!--
 I am interested in nonlinear control, control theory, machine learning, numerical optimization, mechatronics, embedded systems and electronics.  -->
 ## Start to Explore